AI Tools for Marketing

 AI avatars and voice cloning for personalized video at scale.

-Record a short training video once.
-HeyGen builds an avatar that lipsyncs to scripts and looks convincingly like you.
-From there, generate hundreds of personalized videos at scale, swapping in different names, companies, or details from a spreadsheet or CRM.
+Record a short training clip once.
+HeyGen builds an avatar that lipsyncs to written scripts and looks convincingly like the person it was trained on.
+From there you can generate hundreds of personalized videos at scale, swapping in different names, companies, or details pulled from a spreadsheet or CRM.

 Freemium model with paid subscription tiers scaling by minutes of video generated and team seats.
-An API is available for production integrations.
+An API tier is available for production integrations where volume needs to flow programmatically.

-Best for personalized outreach at scale where each video reaches a specific person.
-Not the right tool for hero brand video where the audience is asked to feel something about the company.
+Best for personalized outreach and onboarding where each video reaches a specific person whose name is in the script.
+Not the right tool for hero brand video where the audience is being asked to feel something about the company.
+Use human production for that.

 What it does well